somar0/Crossbar-Design/README.md

 ### To simulate in VIVADO (Execution Time)

-* Add the controller_tb.vhdl file as a simulation file
+* Add the controller_tb.vhdl file as a simulation source
-* Add the constraint.xdc file as a constraint file
+* Add the constraint.xdc file as a constraint
-* Add all the VHDL files to the VIVADO as source files
+* Add all the other VHDL files to the VIVADO as design source
 * Start Simulation

 ### To check the Energy and register area (Luts and flip flops) in VIVADO